Workload Automation CA 7 Edition r12.0/12.1 Hot and Stable Backup and Recovery Procedures

 Stable Backup

 Stable Backups are used for sites that are not concerned with recovering data to the point of failure.
-For example, a CA 7 in your test environment or a planned disaster recovery may require only a weekly backup since you do not require an up to the minute of failure.
+For example, a CA 7 in a test environment or a planned disaster recovery may require only a weekly backup since it is not require an up to the minute of failure.

 For a stable backup use the JCL from CAL2JCL member AL2DBKUP.
 CA 7 must be down to run this backup as it requires exclusive access to the data.